AadityaAggarwal2007/MailETL-Gmail-Attachment-Data-Pipeline/README.md

-# Gmail to Power Query Automation (Using Google Apps Script)
+ # MailETL – Gmail Attachment Data Pipeline

-This project creates a workflow to fetch Gmail data (including attachments) using Google Apps Script and load it into Excel through Power Query.
+This project automates a very common boring task:

+> Take Excel/CSV attachments from Gmail and turn them into a clean, refreshable Excel table using Google Apps Script + Power Query.

 ---